TomaszCzyz/BattleshipBoardGame/Notes.md

 I am considering splitting Player class into a Player and a PlayerDto classes.
 One would contain a logic and a second would be just for storing simulation result in db.

+QUESTION: Should player throw an exception from method `ApplyAnswerInfo` when gets unknown answer? probably no... but currently does (easy change, not important to the task I think)

 ### Unit tests

 While I was writing unit tests I realise that with current implementation simulation is not entirely testable, especially rounds-loop part.
 To test the simulation properly I need to be able to influence rounds results in tests.
 My idea is to introduce mockable class `Arbiter` that will be responsible for verifying rounds results.

+### Afterward thoughts

+These are quick thoughts how I could possibly improve design/architecture.
+I think it would be more flexible if simulation itself would store a `State`, e.g. player's boards.
+In that way `Player` would only store essential information about himself, such as his strategy of guessing or ships placement strategy.
+Also testing would be easier I think.
+And in the case of extending a service to more games, we could just add a new player type, without need break existing one.
+The simulation would take a different type of `State` too.